kensiprell/grails-drools/README.md

 ### Rule File Names
 Rule files must have a "drl" or "rule" suffix.
-This change avoids unnecessary clutter in the `target` directory by omitting hidden files and directories for example.
+This change avoids unnecessary clutter in the `target` directory by omitting hidden files and directories.

 ## How the Plugin Works
 The plugin offers a variety of ways to use rules.
 The [RuleTests](https://github.com/kensiprell/grails-drools/blob/master/test/integration/grails/plugin/drools/RulesTests.groovy) and [TestController](https://github.com/kensiprell/grails-drools-sample/blob/master/grails-app/controllers/grails/plugin/drools_sample/TestController.groovy) classes show several examples.